-Two sources, whose names were suppressed over fears they would be "punished" or fired by Chevron, told Energy News on Monday that a worker at the Wheatstone platform had tested positive for COVID-19.
+Two sources, whose names have been suppressed over fears they would be "punished" or fired by Chevron, told Energy News on Monday that a worker at the Wheatstone platform had tested positive for COVID-19.

-Chevron Australia and the National Offshore Petroleum Safety and Environmental Management Authority both confirmed a positive test at Wheatstone on Monday night, but urged caution stating that there was a strong chance it was a false-positive.
+Chevron Australia and the National Offshore Petroleum Safety and Environmental Management Authority both confirmed a positive test at Wheatstone, but urged caution stating that there was a clear chance it was a false-positive.

 The WA Health Department could not be reached.

 If confirmed, the COVID-19 case would be the first in Australia outside of hotel quarantine in more than three months.